 Both acts designate certain information concerning a registered sexual offender as public information and therefore amend and supercede the Family Educational Rights and Privacy Act (FERPA) and other federal and state laws that previously prohibited the disclosure of such personal information.
 Since the laws require the publication of information pertaining to sexual offenders employed, enrolled or volunteering at an educational institution, said publication does not constitute grounds for a grievance or complaint under institutional or Tennessee Board of Regents policies or procedures.

-East Tennessee State University makes available to prospective employees the ETSU Security Information Report.
+East Tennessee State University makes available to prospective employees the Annual Security & Fire Safety Report.
 The report is published annually and includes the following information:

 campus policy regarding the reporting of criminal activity